offlinezer0/Quillan-v4.2-repo/Ace files/23-Creativity and Innovation.txt

 ### Abstract

 This paper explores the psychological, structural, and cultural factors that drive innovation within organizations.
-Drawing from empirical research and organizational theory, it analyzes how leadership, team dynamics, workplace climate, and formal processes contribute to or hinder innovation.
+Drawing from empirical research and organizational theory, it analyzes how leadership, team dynamics, workplQuillan climate, and formal processes contribute to or hinder innovation.
 Evidence-based recommendations are provided for cultivating an environment where creativity and innovation can thrive.

 ---